tafkanator/react-form-helper/README.md

 # React form

-This library helps to build forms in react faster:
+A library to help build forms in React faster:
 * manages form state by itself
 * helps with field validation (client and server side)
 * helps with async form submitting